Taenia saginata: Diagnosis

 The basic diagnosis is done from a stool sample.
 Feces are examined to find parasite eggs.
 The eggs look like other eggs from the family Taeniidae, so it is only possible to identify the eggs to the family, not to the species level.
 Since it is difficult to diagnose using eggs alone, looking at the scolex or the gravid proglottids can help identify it as Taenia saginata.
-Proglottids sometimes trickle down the thighs of infected humans and are visible with unaided eye, so can aid with identification.
+Proglottids sometimes trickle down the thighs of infected humans and are visible with unaided eye, which can aid with identification.
 Observation of scolex help distinguish between T. saginata, T. solium and T. asiatica.
-When the uterus is injected with India ink, its branches become visible.
+When a tapeworm's uterus is injected with India ink, its branches become visible.
 Counting the uterine branches enables some identification (T. saginata uteri have 12 or more branches on each side, while other species such as T. solium only have five to 10).

 Differentiation of the species of Taenia, such as T. solium and T. asiatica, is notoriously difficult because of their close morphological resemblance, and their eggs are more or less identical.
 Identification often requires histological observation of the uterine branches and PCR detection of ribosomal 5.8S gene.
 The uteri of T. saginata stem out from the center to form 12 to 20 branches, but in contrast to its closely related Taenia species, the branches are much less in number and comparatively thicker; in addition, the ovaries are bilobed and testes are twice as many.

 Eosinophilia and elevated IgE levels are chief hematological findings.
 Also Ziehl–Neelsen stain can be used to differentiate between mature T. saginata and T. solium, in most cases T. saginata will stain while T. solium will not, but the method is not strictly reliable.